Macy's To Close Stores, Cut Jobs Amid Weak Holiday Sales

 Macy's also said it plans to restructure parts of its business and sell some properties.
 This will lead to the reduction of 6,200 jobs.
 The moves are estimated to save $550 million annually.

-In a statement, Macy's president Jeff Gennette said, "The company is closing stores that are unproductive or are no longer robust shopping destinations."
+In a statement, Macy's President Jeff Gennette said, "The company is closing stores that are unproductive or are no longer robust shopping destinations."

 Macy's announced a year ago that about 4,500 jobs would be lost during a major restructuring.